 We became the closest in high school.
 When I started driving, I often heard from my parents, ‘You can go, but John has to go with you.’
 John quickly took on the ‘big brother’ role in my life.

 Although he was younger than me, he stood a full 5 inches taller than me.
-I remember while we were growing up he spent years measuring himself up to me eagerly awaiting the day he would be taller than me, and boy he flew right passed me.
+I remember while we were growing up, he spent years measuring himself up to me, eagerly awaiting the day he would be taller than me, and boy he flew right passed me.
 He talked to me about girls and I helped him style his hair for school.
 Our clothes dryer was in our detached garage and he would always walk with me to get my clothes when it was dark because I was scared.

 Nearly all of my childhood memories include him.
-It’s the way it will always be and I treasure each one of those precious memories now.
+It’s the way it will always be, and I treasure each one of those precious memories now.
 I share them often with my own children as I watch their relationships develop.

 Between 2001 and 2010, John graduated from UTI, got married, and settled down with his wife and two children.
 During this time, I would often spend nights at his place when my husband Joe was gone at work.
 Joe and John had a lot in common and whenever we would go visit John, they would disappear into the garage to talk shop.
 Or whatever it is men talk about in garages.
 We vacationed together, celebrated birthdays together, and did life together.

-2011 brought hardship for my brother and my sister in law.
+2011 brought hardship for my brother and my sister-in-law.
 She had discovered some infidelity on his part and he admitted to an addiction.
 They both began to seek help through therapy and some support groups at the church, but after a couple years and despite all of their efforts, they decided to separate.
 Christmas Eve 2013 was the last time I saw my brother.

 He started slowly pulling away from our family after that last holiday, saying he needed to focus on repairing his marriage.
-The beginning of 2014 saw my brother and sister in law in the beginning stages of divorce.
+The beginning of 2014 saw my brother and sister-in-law in the beginning stages of divorce.
 He was still maintaining his distance, not responding to texts or phone calls, while we tried so hard to give him the space he said he needed through this season.

 In February 2014, I talked to him on the phone.
 There were things he wanted to explain and my sister heart broke because he was in so much pain.
 I cried through most of that phone call.
 I was so glad to be talking to him on the phone and I missed him.
 I just wanted my brother back.
-I wanted to speak up and say more, but I approached that conversation with so much caution.
+I wanted to speak up and say more, but I approached the conversation with so much caution.
 I was so afraid of saying something to upset him.
 I didn’t want to lose him.

 Three hours later. with helicopters in the air, my parents, his friends, and police on the side of the road, my brother died by suicide.